They're our eggs. We shouldn't have to go to war to take care of them.

 Even more troubling, this bulletin board stood outside my university’s Office of Wellness and Health Promotion, which boasted free sexual wellness advice all ye who enter here.

 As a bright-eyed freshman venturing into the trials and tribulations of women’s healthcare, I still decided to ignore this well-meaning but ill-executed bulletin board, heading inside a large, colorful office where several students in polos wore nametags, like camp counselors of gettin’ it on.

-My freshman birth control conversation
+My freshman conversation about getting birth control at college

 Several buckets of multi-colored lube and other safe sex materials festooned the office next to diagrams of reproductive systems.
 As contraceptive devices were thrust toward lingering students, I wondered briefly if I had walked in on a scene in which eager honor students were attempting to initiate a very safe orgy.

 “Hi, welcome to the health office!
 Condoms?”

 A small woman held out her bucket, but I declined the wrapped contraceptions.

 “I just need to know where I can go get a birth control prescription,” I said with the no-nonsense tone that I hope didn’t sound like I was trying too hard to be casual.

 “Oh, there’s a Planned Parenthood a few blocks away, let me get you some pamphlets!”

 Within minutes, she kindly arranged a gift bag of condoms, lube, and several packets from inside a drawer of goodies.
 A service that, at a self-proclaimed party school, probably prevents dozens of STDs a year despite some of the condoms being “coffee” and “bacon” flavored.